Ion Temperature Anisotropy Limits from Magnetic Curvature Scattering in Magnetotail Reconnection Jets: Numerical simulations

 We present the anisotropy $T_{i\bot}/T_{i\parallel}$ of the initially cold ions at time $t=120~\omega_{ci}^{-1}$ in Fig.~\ref{fig:pic-harris-cold}.
 At the time and place of investigation, the effect of the periodicity of the simulation is negligible, and the reconnection exhaust is completely dominated by the initially cold ions~\cite{norgren_presence_2021}.
 Similar to that seen in Fig.~\ref{fig:mms-pic}(j), the temperature anisotropy is mainly parallel outside the current sheet, except in the inflow near the X-line, near the dipolarization front, and at ion mirror points.
 We compute the adiabaticity parameter $\kappa$ [Fig.~\ref{fig:pic-harris-cold}(b)], and overlay the contour of $\kappa=1$ in Fig.~\ref{fig:pic-harris-cold}(a).
 We find that, similar to that in the PIC-LP run [Fig.~\ref{fig:mms-pic}(i)], the anisotropy tends to be larger in regions where $\kappa \lesssim 1$ than in the vicinity outside of the current sheet where $\kappa > 1$.

 We present the joint PDF of $\beta_{i\parallel}$ and $T_{i\bot}/T_{i\parallel}$ in Fig.~\ref{fig:brazil-plots}(d).
 Similar to the PIC-LP run and MMS observations, we restrict to regions of the outflow where $\beta_i>0.1$ and $V_{ix} > 0$ (green contour in Fig.~\ref{fig:pic-harris-cold}).
-We find that, similar to MMS observations, the thresholds limit the distribution relatively well for $T_{i\bot}/T_{i\parallel} < 1$.
+Compared to the PIC-LP simulation, $T_{i\perp}/T_{i\parallel}$ spans a broader range.
+This is due to the inclusion of cold ions in the reconnection inflow, which undergo strong (larger than their initial temperature) acceleration in the reconnection outflow, leading to a pronounced parallel temperature anisotropy.
+In addition, the ion plasma beta remains small $\beta_{i\parallel}\lesssim 10$ in this simulation, allowing a broader range of temperature anisotropies than in higher-$\beta_{i\parallel}$ configurations, such as those inferred from ARTEMIS observations.
+Nevertheless, similar to MMS observations, the instability thresholds constrain the distribution relatively well for $T_{i\perp}/T_{i\parallel} < 1$.
 In contrast, the perpendicular anisotropy slightly exceeds the marginal stability condition $\kappa=1$.
 However, similar to MMS observations, this may be attributed to overestimates of $\eta_e$ and $\eta_s$, or weak scattering, i.e., slow growth of the instability.